koolgreg2009/group8csc207/README.md

 3. Run the project by running the `main` method in `Main.java`.
 4. Since our GUI is not yet fully functional, we plan to demonstrate our use cases through terminal commands for now.
 5. We will execute use cases in order as follows:
    1. Signup will execute twice.
-Test out the fail case first (where you would intentionally input incorrect repeated password or sign in with an existing account information like username, for example).
+Test out the fail case first (where you would intentionally input an incorrect repeated password or sign in with existing account information like username, for example).
 Then, when the second Signup executes, test it out properly by creating a new account.
    2. Login will execute twice.
-Test out the fail case first (where you would intentionally input incorrect password, for example).
+Test out the fail case first (where you would intentionally input an incorrect password, for example).
 Then, when the second login executes, test it out properly by logging in with the account you created.
-      (Justin Usecase)
+      (Justin Use case)
    3. After you log in, the program will ask you to input your preference for the pets.
 (Empty string will be considered as skip).
-(Alex usecase)
+(Alex use case)
-   4. Then, the program will display available pets based on current logged in user's preferences.
-(Team usecase) Check available pets below
+   4. Then, the program will display available pets based on the current logged-in user's preferences.
+(Team use case) Check the available pets below.
    5. Then, the program will again execute set preference, repeat iii.
 (This is a temporary feature for phase 1, just to demonstrate that you can change your preference anytime).
 Try setting up different preferences from the previous one.
-   6. Then, the program will display new available pets based on your new preferences.
+   6. Then, the program will display newly available pets based on your new preferences.
    7. To bookmark or remove the bookmark of the displayed pet, input the petID of the desired pet.
 (Kevin + Jane Usecase) The bookmark changes will changed and stored based on the current logged in user.
-   8. Enter pet ID to find pet bio.
-(Jenny usecase)
+   8. Enter pet ID to find the pet bio.
+(Jenny use case)
    9. Enter cat breed to retrieve breed information from TheCATAPI.
-Currently returns a json response will parse in the future.
+Currently returns a JSON response will parse in the future.
 (API call) Can enter example breeds like: "Abyssinian", "Aegean", "bengal".
    8. Finally, if you would like to adopt a pet, simply input the petID (make sure to check if the pet is available).
-(Team + Joy usecase).
+(Team + Joy use case).
 Once adopted, the pet will become unavailable to other users and disappear from the viewallPets result.

 Notes:
 We have manually entered some sample pet data.
-We plan to explore adding pets through other ways in the future.
+We plan to explore adding pets in other ways in the future.
 They can be found in pets.json.
 {
 "1": {